leyu62873/Recipes-Rating-Analysis/README.md

 ## Framing a Prediction Problem

 Now, we can get back to our most important question: does it take less than an hour to predict a recipe.
-This is a binary classification question, and the response variable I'm using is "minutes_cat" (minutes categories).
+This is a binary classification question(less than 1 hour or not), and the response variable I'm using is "minutes_cat" (minutes categories).
 This is the time category we want to predict.
 The metric I am using is F-1 score, since the categories are unbalanced, and we don't need to focus specifically on either side of recall or precision (making mistakes doesn't have serious consequences).
 What we know so far is that: "n_ingredients", "calories" and "n_steps" are independent of each other (as we mentioned in the bivariate analysis).
 So I would consider using them."
 The "n_tags" is a feature that I would not use because it has almost the same distribution across time categories (see aggregation in the EDA section).

 ## Baseline Model